sascha432/RPi.power-monitor/README.md

 The energy is stored once per minute in sqlite3 in `$HOME/.power_monitor/powermonitor.db`

+### Sensor read errors/recovery

+If there is any issues reading the sensor, there is a 5 second pause before it is reset and any further attempt reading it is made.

+How to get solid readings

+- Check for loose connections first, something this happens when it warms up
+- Moving the wires away from anything that can cause interferences
+- Shielding the I2C bus wires
+- Adding additional pullup resistors to the bus
+- Reducing the data rate of the bus

 ### Running with GUI

 Set the DISPLAY environment variable before starting the monitor or pass the display with `--display=:0`